ruancarllo/quasar/README.md

 ## Serving

 You can also serve a server of this project on your local machine from its source code written in [TypeScript](https://www.typescriptlang.org).
-To do this, your computer must have the latest version of [NodeJS](https://nodejs.org) and [NPM](https://www.npmjs.com) installed.
+To do this, your computer must have the latest version of [Bun](https://bun.sh) installed.
 It is recommended to use [Git](https://git-scm.com) for project version control, although this is not mandatory.

 With that ready, follow the following steps: